+Given you’ve taped just eight shows thus far, how do you feel?
 It’s overwhelming at times, but often I’m so engulfed in the work that I don’t have time to get caught up in my own head.
 It’s that old adage of, When climbing a mountain, just look at the step ahead of you.
 Every now and again, you’ll stop and look out and see how high you’ve come, maybe take a glance up to the top to see how far you have to go.
 But it’s about grinding through it and enjoying it as you go.

+What are the moments when you’ve felt things were really clicking?
 Every little joke that works, every little point in an argument that hits—all of those I take.
 I make note of the ones that don’t work as well, but it’s about acknowledging small progress.
 If you try to lose weight, but you’re weighing yourself every day, you’re going to get very frustrated.
 You need to look at the broader aspects: Okay, today I ran a bit farther, worked out a bit harder, lifted a bit more weight.
 And if you work on the process, the end result will be: I have a good body or, in this case, a good show.

+How close did you come to feeling ready to host the show before you started?
 I don’t think you’re ever fully ready.
 At some point you just have to jump in and do it.
 You just have to let it evolve onscreen, on air—which is risky, but it’s fun.

+How did you feel on the day of your first show?
 You are so busy.
 You have no time to feel.
 In a moment, you think you’re going to be nervous, and then you realize you have work to do.
 In a moment, you think you’re excited; you have work to do.
 So you try to find those moments so you can at least savor what’s happening around you, but it really flies by so quickly.
 You do the show; you’ve done the show.
 And then you can’t even spend time enjoying it, because it’s a Monday.
 There are no celebratory drinks; there’s no party afterward.
 It’s, Let’s get ready for Tuesday.
 And Tuesday, it’s, Let’s get ready for Wednesday.
 And so on and so on.

+How did Jon Stewart do it for 16 years?
 He was insane.
 And I realize this now.
 There’s something very wrong with that man.

+What was Jon’s advice?
 “Make your show the best show that you feel needs to be made.”
 And that was it.
 I think Jon is very careful in that he doesn’t want me to make his show or the show he thinks I should make.

+Stewart’s name is synonymous with The Daily Show and its format, but you’ve kept the show intact, down to the theme song.
+Why not radically change it?
 It’s the same reason Apple doesn’t change the iPhone: Because they know it works.
 So all you do is look to add what you would feel would be an improvement to the product.
 At some point, I could argue, the changes in the iPhone are not particularly needed.
 But in using it, it becomes intuitive, and you think, This makes sense, I don’t know why we weren’t doing this before.
 That’s how I feel about the show.
 If you know you don’t have enough time to completely revamp and re-create an entire show, why throw away something that works?
 Why not build on that fantastic platform and know that you have the time to evolve?

+Looking back, what is the thing no one could have prepared you for?
 The sheer difficulty of bringing to life what you’ve spent the whole day putting together on the page.
 You spend the whole day as a practical journalist slash comedy writer slash creative, and then at night, you have to switch to entertainer.
 No one could have prepared me for that fully—getting into that zone and letting go.
 It’s difficult to say, This is it, I’ve put the work in and done everything I can do, and now I just have to let go and enjoy it.

+On one of your first days on the job, the shooting at Umpqua Community College in Oregon happened.
+You were thrown into the gun-control debate pretty quickly.
 The gun-control thing is weird to me.
 Sometimes we get so caught up in the face value of phrases and can’t think around them.
 So you say “Black lives matter”—immediately some people hear, “I hate the police” or “Black lives are the only ones that matter.”
 With gun control, some people hear, “Take away all guns” or “No right to bear arms.”
 Some people say, “Guns don’t kill people, people kill people.”
 And I agree with that.
 So maybe it shouldn’t be “gun control,” it should be “gun-owner control.”
 Because we don’t need to control guns, we need to control the people who own guns.
 Or control who gets to own guns.

+What was your reaction when bloggers resurfaced your controversial tweets when you were announced as the new host?
 You go through a range of emotions.
 First, you’re frustrated.
 There’s a little bit of disbelief about what people are trying to do or the manner in which they’re trying to do it.
 Then I very quickly found my place of calm and peace.
 But it was the same thing as when I had to change from preschool and kindergarten to what we call primary school.
 I lost my shit.
 I was like, This is ridiculous.
 I have to wear different clothes?
 Why is there no more nap time?
 I hate this more than anything in the world.
 And then one day, you just go, This is great.
 I don’t know why I was so stressed.